albar965/littlenavmap-manual/en/INTRO.md

 Double click on the docked window's title bar or click on the window symbol again to move the windows back into their docked position.

 All docked windows except the map window can be closed if they are not needed.
 You can even drop docked windows on each other to create a tabbed view.
 The tabs will appear at the bottom of the dock stack in this case.

+Press `Ctrl` before clicking on the window titlebar to prevent a window from going into docked state and keep it floating.

 Toolbars are also movable by clicking on the left handle and can also be closed or detached from the main window.